RADSuite/.github/profile/README.md

 ## Other repositories
 RADLibCreator contains the Nextflow pipeline for generating an updated version of RADlib.

 RADalign contains the backend for RADexplorer.
-The README and code documentation provide users familiar with R coding to access the displayed in RADexplorer themselves, for purposes such as figure creation.
+The README and code documentation provide users familiar with R coding to access the data displayed in RADexplorer themselves, for purposes such as figure creation.

-figures contains the code to create the figures used in the RADSuite publication, currently in the process of being submitted for publication.
+figures contains the code to create the figures used in the RADSuite paper, currently in the process of being submitted for publication.